AsahiLinux/docs/Untethered-m1n1.md

+# This page has been replaced by https://github.com/AsahiLinux/docs/wiki/m1n1:User-Guide

+***

 Normally m1n1 is used in a tethered setup.
 Where one computer is used to boot another computer.
 Or it is used in combination with u-boot.
 For system where u-boot is currently not available (m1 max/pro), you can use m1n1 in a untethered way.
 In order to do so you create a boot object which contains m1n1, kernel command line, device trees, a linux kernel and optionally a ram disk.
 Than you boot into 1tr and use kmutil to configure this boot object.

 # Compiling the kernel with smc support